lnihlen/lnihlen.github.io/_posts/2019-02-02-more-patches.md

 Been feeling just tired and run down all day, including even taking a nap in the afternoon for a few hours.

+It's been raining all day and, for a brief moment, we had a heavy hailstorm, reminding me more of weather in my home state of New Mexico than here in Northern California.
+Tomorrow looks to be raining all day too.

 So not a great day for getting stuff done but a good day to rest and recover.
 I *did* manage to make some more progress wiring up and screwing down all of the modules for the {% include tag_link.html tag="egregious" %} live set I'm putting